Deploy the OceanBase Database Java SDK

 Step 3: Restart the observer process

-Stop the observer process on all servers and then restart it.
+Stop the observer process on all servers and then restart the observer process.

 Switch to the